Routing with StreetMap Premium in ArcGIS Pro

 With StreetMap Premium releases, when a start time is specified, the TruckTravelTime impedance uses a combination of historical traffic information and jurisdictional truck speed limits to give more realistic travel times.
 If a start time is not specified, the TruckTravelTime impedance falls back to the TruckMinutes impedance logic.

 The Minutes impedance, with or without specifying a start time, uses average speed values previously calculated from the historical traffic data.
-This results in quicker performance than when selecting the TravelTime impedance, which uses the actual historic traffic data based on time of day.
+This results in quicker performance than when selecting the TravelTime impedance, which uses the actual historical traffic data based on time of day.

 Available impedance optionsDescription